0x77dev/iQOS/README.md

 const iqos = new iQOS(navigator.bluetooth, handleUpdate);

 console.log(iqos.batteryValue); // Example output -> {holderReady: true, case: 100}

-// Documentation not completed, see details in sources or types.
 ```
 ---
 > iQOS is a trademark of Philip Morris International.